Skip to main content

 const changes = user.getChanges();

-console.log(changes.for("Post").deleteIds); // ["post-1"]
+console.log(changes.of("Post").deleteIds); // ["post-1"]

-console.log(changes.for("Comment").deleteIds); // ["comment-1", "comment-2"]
+console.log(changes.of("Comment").deleteIds); // ["comment-1", "comment-2"]

-console.log(changes.for("Like").deleteIds); // [...]
+console.log(changes.of("Like").deleteIds); // [...]

 const batch = changes.toBatchOperations();